simpleanalytics/docs/_docs/55_events/01-introduction.md

 sa('click_signup')
 ```

 In the background we add the referrer to every event.
 So in the tool you can select the referrer with every event.
-We also save the day of the first event, which we will use to match the events with the previous events.
+We also save the date of the first event, which we will use to match the events with the previous events.

 ## What we store about a visitor

-When you use events (this is completely optional) we use a cookie.
+When you use events (which is completely optional), we use a cookie.
 Make sure to have permission to use this cookie from the user before running our script.

 > Our cookies will expire after 30 days of no activity